 In both cases, there are multiple collaboration tools that integrate all this in one app.
 For example Microsoft Teams is providing full collaboration for conference calls, chat through an online app, so all you need is a browser and account to get in touch with your work inmates.

 More and more workers report mobility problems within a work environment.
-If experiencing the best experience (employee vs. team), the best idea is to have a cloud app that can bring your cross device mobility to the next level.
+It’s preferably to have a cloud app that can bring your cross device mobility to the next level.
 As a cloud platform with office apps, Microsoft 365 provides cross device networking and availability.
 Within the Microsoft 365 app you are able to receive/send notes or receive a call even if you are doing a small round of an every day exercise, preparing a coffee, or preparing your launch.

 Distractions?
 Think of them as breaks.